Let’s start with the basics: what is online display advertising?

 Compared to other marketing channels, display is unique in that it allows marketers to reach the largest possible audience within their target market, wherever that audience travels online — including personal and corporate tablets, mobile phones, and computers.

 Display advertising can be used in different ways depending on where your prospects are in the buying process.
-B2B marketers can use it to build brand awareness, educate prospective customers, increase engagement in specified target accounts, or help sales close a deal.
+B2B marketers can use it to build brand awareness, educate prospective customers, promote ABM video content, increase engagement in specified target accounts, or help sales close a deal.
 You can also target your current customers to update them about new products and features or keep your company top-of-mind when it’s time to renew their contract.

 Display can be fully integrated with Salesforce and your marketing automation platform to nurture anonymous and known contacts beyond the inbox.
 Check out the Terminus Cloud for ABM to learn about 40+ account-based marketing tools that integrate with Salesforce to support and complement your display marketing efforts.